DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 > Note: Tarun can comment on this phenomenon in one of the dialogue interactions after the player completes an experiment log objective.
 He is probably the one who is keeping track of these runes in his codex.

 #### Breaking the Seal
 When Allister reaches the end of Avernoth and approaches this door, a set of dialogue will play, and the runes that Allister collected will begin to glow (WIP idea).
-If all the runes from one ring have
+If all the runes from one ring have been collected, that ring will break off the seal and the door will open slightly.
+If all 3 rings have been collected, the entire seal will break and the door will open, allowing Allister to escape Avernoth.

 # Dialogue